jupyterlite/jupyterlite-sphinx/docs/configuration.md

 You can provide [custom configuration files](https://jupyterlite.readthedocs.io/en/latest/howto/configure/config_files.html) to your JupyterLite deployment for build-time configuration and settings overrides.

+The build-time configuration can be used to change the default settings for JupyterLite, such as changing which assets are included, the locations of the assets, which plugins are enabled, and more.

+The runtime configuration can be used to change the settings of the JupyterLite deployment after it has been built, such as changing the theme, the default kernel, the default language, and more.

 <!-- TODO: Run-time configuration via `jupyter-lite.json` not added yet here
 because I can't yet find a direct jupyter lite CLI mapping for that option -->